Can reading books improve my writing?

 Writing improves when you write more and more.
 Like a sculpture carve a marble to give it the shape the same way your writing has something extra you need to get polished to extract that shape.

 This book is all with tips and tactics to write something wonderful.
-Good writing moves you with its flow, capture through the words as the sentences passes by.
+Good writing moves you with its flow, capture through the words as the sentences pass by.

 Master the ‘music’ in writing and understand the importance of short and long sentences.
 You will get to learn a lot from how to accomplish the heights of shortness and speed of longer in your own writing by reading this book.